Boston Public Library, Roxbury Branch

-The Roxbury Branch of the Boston Public Library, formerly called the Dudley Library, is a 27,350 sqft library building located at 149 Dudley St, Boston, Massachusetts, in historic Nubian Square.
-The Roxbury Branch is the largest in the Boston Public Library (BPL) system, excluding the central library location.
+The Shaw-Roxbury Branch of the Boston Public Library, formerly called the Roxbury Branch of the Boston Public Library and the Dudley Library, is a 27,350 sqft library building located at 149 Dudley St, Boston, Massachusetts, in historic Nubian Square.
+The Shaw-Roxbury Branch is the largest in the Boston Public Library (BPL) system, excluding the central library location.
 The building was renovated in 2019 and reopened in 2020.
 In 2022, the library won an AIA COTE Top Ten Award.

+In 2025, Mayor Michelle Wu announced that the branch would be renamed the Shaw-Roxbury Branch of the Boston Public Library after Sarah-Ann Shaw, Boston’s first Black woman TV reporter.

 History

 The original Dudley Library was built in 1978 and designed by Kallman and McKinnell Architects.
 The building was constructed using Brutalist architecture, featuring heavy use of exposed structural concrete elements.
 The walls were constructed with concrete and glass blocks.
 The original building was considered to be in isolation with the remainder of the Dudley (now Nubian) Square neighborhood, as the only Brutalist structure in the area and a distinct lack of exterior features.
 The entrance had low visibility, and the building severely lacked natural light.

 The renovation, which began in 2019, was the result of many years of BPL branch assessments.
-Among many other conclusions, the BPL observed a detachment from the community and a facility that “did not meet the needs of modern library-goers,” per BPL President David Leonard, as reasons to move forward with the renovation.
+Among many other conclusions, the BPL observed a detachment from the community and a facility that "did not meet the needs of modern library-goers," per BPL President David Leonard, as reasons to move forward with the renovation.
 The new library set out to provide a more open, inviting experience to the public and increase its relevance as a community meeting spot and workplace.
 The renovation was designed by architecture firm Utile, Inc. and cost approximately $13 million to $17 million.

+The branch was renamed the Shaw-Roxbury branch of the Boston Public Library in 2025 in honor of Sarah-Ann Shaw, Boston's first Black woman TV reporter.